austenpturner/employee-tracker/README.md

 As a business owner, I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business.

+## Next Steps
+I could improve open this project by separating the inquirer prompts into separate files and importing them into the app file.

 ## Thanks for reading! :smile:
 Please contact me with any questions or comments: austenpturner@msn.com